 Executive Vice President – Anderson & Vreeland, Inc.

-“The flexo industry continues to make new and innovative advancements which are dramatically improving print quality, efficiencies and shelf appeal.
-Some examples of these are enhanced prepress workflows, new computer-to-plate technologies, next generation HD flexo plates, and pressroom productivity improvements with higher speed, faster changeover presses.
+“The flexo industry continues to make new and innovative advancements which are dramatically improving print quality, efficiencies, and shelf appeal.
+Some examples of these are enhanced prepress workflows, new computer-to-plate technologies, next-generation HD flexo plates, and pressroom productivity improvements with higher speed, faster changeover presses.

 These improvements are making extended gamut printing affordable for more converters.
-Look for adoption of this print process to continue to grow and have a substantial impact on the flexo market.
+Look for the adoption of this print process to continue to grow and have a substantial impact on the flexo market.

-Improved color and printing performance offered by new digital and ink-jet technologies are driving a convergence in printing.
+Improved color and printing performance offered by new digital and ink-jet technologies are driving convergence in printing.
 These emerging solutions offer improved print applications and new opportunities to profit and grow for converting shops in the future.

 The combination of these newer technologies, along with a focus on process control and best practices, are all key drivers for organic growth in Flexo printing in 2015 and beyond.”